Kzeezee/AmbrosiaApp/README.md

   Ambrosia seeks to promote healthy eating by simplifying and easing users' dietary intake.
 Many people are often shunned away from taking healthy meal habits as it is too much of a hassle to record and take note of the various nutritional information they take in.

   Ambrosia aims to amend this by providing a more hassle-free approach in assisting users in keeping track of their nutritional intake history, allowing technology to provide us with a more convenient way of life.

+  In the future, Ambrosia hopes to incentivise both vendors and users to use Ambrosia and promote conscious eating by allowing vendors to customise or reward concescutive customers to their establishment.